xdmushui/partner-center-sdk/develop/subscriptions.md

 ---
-title: Subscription
+title: Subscription resources
 description: A subscription lets a customer use a service for a certain period of time. ms.assetid: E99B5EC3-2247-4CAD-B651-3000E36AF6B6 ms.date: 12/15/2017 ms.localizationpriority: medium
 ---

-# Subscription
+# Subscription resources

 **Applies To**

 - Partner Center
 - Partner Center operated by 21Vianet
 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 A subscription lets a customer use a service for a certain period of time.
 Not all fields will apply to all subscriptions, and many only